Tradie Talk Translator: Queenslander Edition

 Bullnose Verandah

-A curved corrugated-iron verandah roof — one of the most iconic Queenslander features.
+A curved corrugated iron verandah roof.
+One of the most recognisable Queenslander elements.

 Weatherboards